Grant-in-Aid for Scientific Research (B)

 2. Build and publish a Space Policy and Law Documents Database

 Since the materials collected in this project are scattered in various academic fields and archives, and written in both Japanese and English, it is necessary to systematically organize and analyze them.
 Due to the quantity of materials and broad expertise required, such a task cannot be handled by an individual researcher alone.
 Therefore, as the first step, we will create a database capable of full-text search, context search (Bilingual KWIC), and Japanese-English bilingual display of the materials.
-This database allows full-text search using keywords and helps find related materials in both Japanese and English by checking the words before and after the keyword in a Japanese-English bilingual list using context search and Japanese-English bilingual display functions.
+This database allows full-text search using keywords and helps find how to translate and parallel translation of derivative words by checking the words before and after the keyword in a Japanese-English bilingual list using context search and Japanese-English bilingual display functions.

 Since the function of this database is basically keyword search and the search results are words and sentences, the second step is to build an LOD that can visualize the relationship between materials.
 This will give us a complete picture of all the related materials and increase the possibility of discovering new ones.
 Specifically, we will extract and organize the various relationships between materials, such as by their content and category, date of creation, creator and holder, location of the digital data (URL), revisions and amendments, nested materials (appendixes and attachments), and Japanese and English translations.
 Furthermore, we will also link to external databases with the aim of creating an LOD, and make it available on the Internet.